aaronsmorris/3dprinting/Spirit LS Proton Pack/Readme.txt

 You may download and print these files under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License. https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode

-This license was selected to give people the ability to make these items for yourself and friends.
+This license was selected to give people the ability to make these items for themselves and friends.

 I do not license or endorse the production of these 3D printable parts for commercial purposes.
 This means you may not take these files and use them to sell printed versions for a profit.